 When considering the purchase of a residential property, clients often ask what searches are involved during the conveyancing process and why they are required.

-Here, Elizabeth Kelly, a conveyancer in WHN’s residential property team, offers a short guide to explain the key searches involved.
+Here, Elizabeth Browning, a conveyancer in WHN’s residential property team, offers a short guide to explain the key searches involved.

 Searches are an essential part of buying property as they provide crucial information about the property and highlight potential issues that could impact the transaction.
 The standard searches which are usually required are set out below.